digitallysavvy/golang-image-organizer/README.md

 ## Usage

-1. **Select Source Folder**: Choose the folder containing your images
+1. **Select Source Folder**: Choose the folder containing your images and videos
-2. **Select Output Folder**: Choose where you want the organized images to be saved
+2. **Select Output Folder**: Choose where you want the organized media files to be saved
 3. **Adjust Location Sensitivity**: Use the slider to control how close locations need to be to be grouped together
    - Lower values = Group closer locations together
    - Higher values = More separate location groups